TN Education & Workforce Maps

 NEED AND DEMAND MAPS

-- Percent of population below poverty line (2017 U.S. Census data)
+- Percent of population below the poverty line (2020 U.S. Census data)

-- Access to existing campuses (a combined metric based on driving distance to the three nearest campuses and how many degree programs are offered at those campuses; TBR campus locations as of Fall 2019)
+- Access to existing campuses (a combined metric based on the driving distance to the three nearest campuses and how many degree programs are offered at those campuses; TBR campus locations as of Fall 2020)

-- Participation rate (percent of population enrolled in a TBR institution, based on Fall 2019 enrollment and 2017 U.S. Census population data)
+- Participation rate (percent of the population enrolled in a TBR institution, based on Fall 2020 enrollment and 2020 U.S. Census population data)

-Job outlook data is based on 2014-2024 projections developed by the Tennessee Department of Labor and Workforce Development.
-Data was provided for this effort in a raw, custom format, but data for individual occupations and Workforce Investment Areas can be found at www.jobs4tn.gov under Labor Market Information, Supply and Demand.
+Job outlook data is based on projections developed by the Tennessee Department of Labor and Workforce Development.
+Data was provided for this effort in a raw, custom format, but data for individual occupations and regions can be found at www.jobs4tn.gov under Labor Market Information, Supply and Demand.

-This data includes the job outlook (letter grade rating), total projected 2024 jobs, ratio of graduates to jobs, and projected annual job growth rate—the same data displayed on the maps.
+This data includes the job outlook, total projected jobs, ratio of graduates to jobs, and projected annual job growth rate—the same data displayed on the maps.